These smart dining room curtain ideas should convince you that it’s worth hanging some, no matter how pretty your glazing is.

 6. Match your curtains and table linens

 Here’s a natty twist on colour blocking – a strong green on the walls contrasts with lemon yellow curtains and table linen.
-Instead of placemats, denote your settings by laying runners across the table for a bolder look.
+When laying a table, instead of placemats, denote your settings by laying runners across the table for a bolder look.

 7. Stay neutral to enhance window frames